aaronjoseph/DataScienceNotes/GCP/Cloud Storage.md

 - 90 day minimum storage duration, costs for dta access and higher per-operation costs
 - Infrequently accessed data, such as data stored for legal or regulatory reasons

+## Archive Storage

+- The lowest cost, highly durable storage service for data archiving, online backup and disaster recovery

 ---

 `Lifecycle management for Buckets` Allows you to specify how long files stick around in your bucket before a specific activity is triggered

+> Always ensure the data is stored in the closest regional area.
+This will lead to lower network costs and improved performance for high-data intensive tasks